 1. The UAV is communicating with UAV Controller 1.

 2. The USS sends a UAV Operation Update to the SMF (via UFES if applicable), containing new authorized UAV and UAV Controller pairing information.

-3. The SMF configures user plane connectivity for UAV to UAV Controller 2 communication based on information provided by the USS (e.g. policies and/or traffic filters) to enable user plane connectivity between the UAV and the UAV Controller 2 and disable user plane connectivity between the UAV and the UAV Controller 1.
+NOTE 1: other solutions define the content of such UAV and UAVC pairing information, e.g. 3GPP UAV IDs and corresponding IP addresses.3.
+The SMF configures user plane connectivity for UAV to UAV Controller 2 communication based on information provided by the USS (e.g. policies and/or UTM authorized UAV and UAV Controller pairing information ) to enable user plane connectivity between the UAV and the UAV Controller 2 and disable user plane connectivity between the UAV and the UAV Controller 1.

+NOTE 2: the configuration includes configuring over N4 traffic filters that enable UAV and UAV controller connectivity, QoS information for data flow, etc., as for a regular IP data flow.

+4. [Conditional] If UAV Controller 1 or UAV Controller 2 is a Networked UAV Controller, steps 2 and 3 are repeated with the SMF(s) serving UAV Controller 1 and UAV Controller 2, respectively, which may belong to the same or to a different PLMN.

+NOTE 3 : The messages can be combined with step 2 if the same UFES is used.

-4. The UAV communicates with UAV Controller 2.
+5. The UAV communicates with UAV Controller 2.

 6.X.2.2 EPS Procedure